GeorgesCoding/GeorgesCoding/README.md

 🔭 Recently finished my [portfolio website](https://georgescoding.com)

-🛠️ Currently working on an Arduino project and learning TTL (transistor–transistor logic)
+🛠️ Currently programming a ESP32-CAM board for finger/hand recognition

-🖥️ Interested in electrical hardware/systems and software development
+🖥️ Interested in embedded systems and software development

 🎹 Some activities I enjoy are lion dancing, piano and camping